Huaihai campaign: Aftermath

 The heavy losses suffered by Whampoa-trained troops under the direct command of Chiang significantly weakened the position of Chiang in the Nationalist government.
 With pressure from former political rivals such as Li Zongren and Bai Chongxi, Chiang announced his temporary retirement.
-As the PLA approached the Yangtze, the momentum shifted completely toward the Communist side.
+As the PLA approached the Yangtze, the momentum shifted completely toward the CCP side.
 Without effective measures against PLA advance across the Yangtze, the Nationalist government in Nanjing began losing their support from the United States, as American military aid gradually came to a stop.
+As a result, Chiang Kai-shek, the President of the Nationalist government, stepped down on January 21, 1949.